Last updated on February 14th, 2018 at 01:51 pm

 Using Blogger has several key advantages.
-Not worrying about setting up hosting, managing updates, or bandwidth limitations are a couple of those advantages.
-And of course, there is no need to worry about your site crashing due to too many visitors at once.
+Like not worrying about setting up hosting, managing updates, or bandwidth limitations are a couple of those advantages.
+And of course, there’s no need to worry about your site crashing due to too many visitors at once.

 However, the lack of restrictions can lead to other issues, like page weight getting too high and slowing down load times, especially since there are no real limits on size imposed by Blogger other than through Auto Pagination.
 But even with Auto Pagination in play, Blogger pages can get “overstuffed” and this is going to lead to very slow load times.

 RELATED POST: What is Blogger Auto Pagination?

 Backlinkto.com, a popular SEO site, analyzed 1 million Google results to try to shed light on what super secret factors affect Google search rankings.
 In their study, they found, among other interesting factors, that speed is a big factor in search ranking.
 Sites that load faster rank better, period.

 Organic traffic driven to your site by Google and other search engines is free traffic.
 It’s quality traffic because internet users who find your site via a search engine are targeted traffic, which is the most valuable kind of website traffic.

 So, keeping your site zippy fast is important to getting organic search traffic to your site.

 There are other reasons why a fast loading blog is important and we’ll touch on those in this article.
 But getting more traffic alone should be enough to motivate you to make your site load faster.